 The taking and the perfecting of a civil or criminal appeal includes meeting inflexible time requirements, getting the record and briefs together, and bringing the appeal to argument or submission.
-A simple, concise and clearly written brief and effective argument are also imperative to insure that your client's chance of success on appeal is maximized.
+A simple, concise and clearly written brief and effective argument are also imperative to maximize your client's chance of success on appeal.

 In addition to comprehensive coverage of the substantive law and procedural requirements for handling appeals, the authors provide practical advice as to the best methods of appellate practice.
 The clerks from each of the four Appellate Divisions reviewed manuscript drafts and provided important insights into the practices of their respective courts, making this book an even more valuable reference.
 Also included are commonly used forms for filing civil or criminal appeals.